Sexually transmitted infections in the pornography industry: 2000s

 After three years of no reported HIV-issues within the industry, in April 2004, AIM diagnosed Darren James as being HIV-positive.
 It was concluded that James had been infected while engaging in unprotected anal sex with Brazilian actress Bianca Biaggi during a scene for the video Split That Booty 2 in Rio de Janeiro.
 AIM initiated an urgent search for other potentially infected performers.
 It was discovered that three actresses who had worked with James shortly after his return to the United States had also become infected.
 These were Canadians Lara Roxx and Miss Arroyo, and Czech-born Jessica Dee.

 The heterosexual segment of the porn industry voluntarily shut down for 30 days (a 60-day moratorium was originally announced but it was lifted early) while it tried to deal with the situation.
 Darren James, Jessica Dee, and Lara Roxx were barred from further production of sexually explicit content.
 About 60 actors who had had contact with James or Roxx were barred from working until HIV tests were completed and they were declared HIV negative.
 A further estimated 130 actors who had had contact with James were tested and received an HIV-negative result.
 A total of five actors were diagnosed with the virus by the end of the moratorium: one male and four females, including one transgender woman named Jennifer.

 In June 2009, AIM reported that a female adult entertainer had tested positive, though it was believed that transmission occurred in her private life.
 LA County Public Health claimed that there had been 16 "unreported" HIV cases in the adult film industry.
-The AIM Healthcare Foundation claimed those cases did not involve actors in production companies that followed their testing protocols and included members of the general public who used AIM Healthcare testing services or individuals attempting to work in the porn industry who never were able to obtain employment in adult films because of their failure to provide proof of negative status for HIV or other STDs.
+The AIM Healthcare Foundation claimed those cases did not involve actors in production companies that followed their testing protocols and included members of the general public who used AIM Healthcare testing services or individuals attempting to work in the porn industry who never were able to obtain employment in adult films because of their failure to provide proof of negative status for HIV or other STIs.